ISCHEMIC STROKE / COMPLICATIONS

 - approximately 30% of acute stroke patients experience progression of neurological deficits, including quantitative or qualitative disturbances of consciousness

-- deterioration may occur gradually (typically due to edema or thrombus progression) or suddenly (new embolism, abrupt failure of collateral circulation, intracranial bleeding, etc.)
+- deterioration may be gradual (typically due to edema or thrombus progression) or sudden (new embolism, abrupt failure of collateral circulation, or intracranial bleeding, etc)

 Hemorrhagic transformation of ischemia

-- hemorrhagic component is easily detected on CT and even better on MR GRE
+- the hemorrhagic component is easily detected on CT and even better on MR GRE [Arnauld, 2003]

-- hemorrhagic transformations occur most frequently in the initial 48 hours; increased risk is associated with a large ischemia, late recanalization, and early anticoagulation
+- hemorrhagic transformation most commonly occurs within the first 48 hours; increased risk is associated with extensive ischemia, late recanalization, and early anticoagulation

 - hemorrhagic transformation is often asymptomatic